harry7557558/Graphics/fitting/numerical/README.md

-Organizing functions used by code in the parent folder.
+Organizing functions used by the parent folder.

-Most data types are unpacked for simplicy and performance.
+Most data types are unpacked for simplicity and performance.

+Files started with an underscore are used to debug header files.